lamhq/tech-notes/devops/aws/4-storage/2-object-storage.md

 }
 ```

-S3 Bucket policies can only be placed on buckets, and cannot be used for folders or objects.
-However, the policy that is placed on the bucket applies to every object in that bucket.

-You should use S3 bucket policies when:
+Use cases:

 - You need a simple way to do cross-account access to S3, without using IAM roles.
 - Your IAM policies bump up against the defined size limit.
 S3 bucket policies have a larger size limit.

-## Encrypt

-Amazon S3 reinforces encryption in transit (as it travels to and from Amazon S3) and at rest.

-To protect data at rest, you can use:

-- Server-side encryption: This allows Amazon S3 to encrypt your object before saving it on disks in its data centers and then decrypt it when you download the objects.
-- Client-side encryption: Encrypt your data client-side and upload the encrypted data to Amazon S3.
-In this case, you manage the encryption process, the encryption keys, and all related tools.

-To encrypt in transit, you can use client-side encryption or Secure Sockets Layer (SSL).
+### Access Control Lists (ACLs)

+Define which AWS accounts or groups are granted access and the type of access.

+You can attach S3 ACLs to individual objects within a bucket.

+### IAM Policies

+When IAM policies are attached to IAM users, groups, and roles, the policies define which actions they can perform.

+You should use IAM policies for private buckets when:

+- You have many buckets with different permission requirements.
+Instead of defining many different S3 bucket policies, you can use IAM policies instead.
+- You want all policies to be in a centralized location.
+Using IAM policies allows you to manage all policy information in one location.

 ## Versioning

-If you don't use Amazon S3 versioning, anytime you upload an object called `employee.jpg` to the `employees` folder, it overwrites the original file.

-This can be an issue for several reasons:

-- `employee.jpg` is a common name for an employee photo object.
-You or someone else who has access to that bucket might not have intended to overwrite it, and now that you have, you no longer have access to the original file.
-- You may want to preserve different versions of `employee.jpg`.
-Without versioning, if you wanted to create a new version of `employee.jpg`, you would need to upload the object and choose a different name for it.
-Having several objects all with slight differences in naming variations may cause confusion and clutter in your bucket.

 If you enable versioning for a bucket, Amazon S3 automatically generates a unique version ID for the object being stored.

 In one bucket, for example, you can have two objects with the same key, but different version IDs, such as `employeephoto.gif` (version `111111`) and `employeephoto.gif` (version `121212`).

 Versioning-enabled buckets let you recover objects from accidental deletion or overwrite.